 Transfer credit from nonaccredited postsecondary institutions may also be awarded if NPC is satisfied that such credits represent equivalent or higher level work and other measures of the quality of the work completed are evident.
-This provision includes private-for-profit postsecondary institutions, postsecondary institutions operated under the auspices of an Indian tribe, and credit recommendations from the American Council on Education for noncollege sponsored training and experiences.
+This provision includes private-for-profit postsecondary institutions and postsecondary institutions operated under the auspices of an Indian tribe.
 Transcripts received from other institutions for students who have not enrolled at NPC will only be kept on file for four (4) academic years, then destroyed if student has not enrolled at NPC.
 Transfer credits will NOT be applied toward the NPC Grade Point Average.